tlack/hairytext/README.md

 * Export a .ZIP of your labeled examples and prediction history (both convenient .JSON files)
 * REST JSON API for making predictions (to tie it into the rest of your project)
 * API predictions stored in log and reviewable in app
-* Label examples with a category
+* Label examples or images with a category/class
 * Label text inside examples as entities - for instance "time reference" or "place name"
 * Filter by entity tags or labels
 * Train online via web interface and report live training progress (rough..)